awsdocs/aws-organizations-docs/doc_source/orgs_integrate_services.md

      For the steps to enable trusted access in AWS Organizations, see [How to enable or disable trusted access](#orgs_how-to-enable-disable-trusted-access)\.

   1. The person who has credentials with permissions in the trusted service enables that service to work with AWS Organizations\.
 This instructs the service to perform any required initialization, such as creating any resources that are required for the trusted service to operate in the organization\.
-For more information, see the service\-specific instructions at [Services that support trusted access with your organization](services-that-can-integrate.md)\.
+For more information, see the service\-specific instructions at [AWS services that you can use with AWS Organizations](orgs_integrate_services_list.md)\.

 ## Permissions required to disable trusted access<a name="orgs_trusted_access_disable_perms"></a>